 CHAPEL HILL, N.C.
-(June 4, 2013) — Registration is now open for the 17th Walk to School Day!
+(June 3, 2014) – Registration is now open for the 18th Walk to School Day.
 This annual event in the United States is a part of an international effort to celebrate the many benefits of walking and bicycling to school.
-Walk to School Day 2013 will take place on Wednesday, October 9.
-Walk to School Day participation reached a record high in 2012 with more than 4,200 registered U.S. events, and that number is expected to be even higher in 2013.
+Walk to School Day 2014 will take place on Wednesday, October 8.
+Walk to School Day participation reached a record high in 2013 with more than 4,400 registered U.S. events and that number is expected to rise once again in 2014.

 Registering a Walk to School Day event provides organizers access to free, downloadable materials including stickers, certificates and customizable fliers.
-They can also easily create and share a walking or bicycling to school route via the new Map-a-Route tool.
-Registrants can also receive a weekly e-newsletter for four weeks in September and October with tips and resources for organizing a Walk to School Day event.
+Registrants can also subscribe to a weekly e-newsletter for four weeks in September and October with tips and resources for organizing a Walk to School Day event.

 About the National Center for Safe Routes to School

 Established in May 2006, the National Center for Safe Routes to School assists states and communities in enabling and encouraging children to safely walk and bicycle to school.
 The National Center serves as the information clearinghouse for the federal Safe Routes to School program.
 The organization also provides technical support and resources and coordinates online registration efforts for U.S. Walk to School Day and facilitates worldwide promotion and participation.
 The National Center is part of the University of North Carolina Highway Safety Research Center with funding from the U.S. Department of Transportation Federal Highway Administration.
 For more information, visit www.saferoutesinfo.org.